Dubai climate talks: What did they achieve? – DW – 12/13/2023

 But he also said the resolution is "marred by loopholes that offer the fossil fuel industry numerous escape routes, relying on unproven, unsafe technologies."

+Pacific Climate Campaigner Joseph Sikulu said the text was "still a death sentence for the Pacific," and that while there were small incremental changes to be celebrated, it did not do enough to address the phaseout of fossil fuels.
+"We cannot continually come here and celebrate just the peanuts that is given to our region."

-A coalition of more than 100 countries, including climate-vulnerable states, the US, Canada and the EU, had been pushing for agreement on phasing out fossil fuels throughout the conference, while major oil-producing nations, such as Saudi Arabia, insisted that the path forward meant phasing out fuel emissions, and not the exploitation of oil, gas and coal itself.
+A coalition of more than 100 countries, including climate-vulnerable states, the US, Canada and the EU, had been pushing for agreement on phasing out fossil fuels throughout the conference, while major oil-producing nations, such as Saudi Arabia, insisted that the path forward was in phasing out fuel emissions.
+Though this would rely on carbon capture and storage technology that has not been tested at scale.

 Loss and damage fund: An early surprise